 ) or Dr Matthew Horstwood ([email protected]

-Applicants will normally need to hold, or expect to gain, at least a 2:1 degree (or equivalent) in Chemistry, Geoscience or other appropriate scientific discipline.
+Applicants will normally need to hold, or expect to gain, at least a 2:1 degree (or equivalent) in Chemistry, Geoscience, Physics or a related scientific discipline.
 A Master’s degree and/or experience in an area associated with the research will be an advantage.